DigitalArcPlatform/documentation/docs/postEvent/metadata/index.md

 teammember:        -- If a team-member did considerable work prepping an item or helping a contributor, they can be credited here.

-## Example of Metadata Layour for Publishing
+## Example of Metadata Layout for Publishing

 Metadata starts and ends with a line that has three dashes and nothing else. (the dash next to the “zero” key on your keyboard).
 If something goes wrong with an item, the first thing to check is to make sure there’s no space after the three dashes.